Ghostrider-DbD-/blckeagles-revisited-RC/README.md

 Included is an updated version of blckeagls mission system.
 This began as an effort to fix bugs in and upgrade version 2.0.2 as updated by Narines and has now evolved to a complete reworking of almost all code.

 * Installation: Please refer to Installation.txt for a detailed description of installation and what you need to add to BE filters.
 * Loading crates on SDV at underwater missions.
-For epoch, please feel free to use the modified IgiLoad on my github.
+For epoch, please feel free to use R3F or the modified IgiLoad on my github.
   For exile users, modify your misionfil.pbo/config.sys as described below. http://www.exilemod.com/topic/17352-bigfoots-shipwrecks/ infiSTAR Users: you may need to whitelist _MainMarker depending on your settings.